You may have some jewelry about which you would like more information. There are generally two areas of interest... market value

 different businesses, and I choose selling as my business.

-So take advantage of the information above, do your homework and be enriched
+So take advantage of the information above, do a bit of homework and be enriched

 by the experience for yourself.